NoneXYZ/Miruro-Downloader/README.md

 1. Choose option `4`.
 2. Paste a Miruro watch link.
 3. Select an episode, language, and provider using the table output.
-4. Enter a selection like:
+4. Example of a selection like:

 ```text
 12 sub kiwi